networknext/next/docs/setup_prerequisites.md

 We will use cloudflare to manage your domain.
 Create a new account at https://cloudflare.com and import your domain name.

 This will take a few hours to a few days.
-Once the domain are managed by cloudflare you can proceed to the next step.
+It's OK to work on other steps in this list in parallel.

 ## 4. Create a google cloud account